OncaLupe/TrainTracker/README.md

 <img width="514" height="230" alt="image" src="https://github.com/user-attachments/assets/dd870c5f-d288-4bbe-b406-9e25080997b6" />

-* Name filter - Enter the name of the conductor to filter just their messages.
-Partial names allowed, capitalization doesn't matter.
-Enter or clicking 'Set Name Filter' to set.
+* Name filter - Enter the name of the conductor(s) to filter just their messages.
+Press Enter or clicking 'Set Name Filter' to set.
+    * Partial names allowed, capitalization doesn't matter.
+    * Multiple names can be entered, seperate names with a comma.
     * Clear the text field or press the X button to clear.
 * Chat box - Filtered messages (or all if no filter set) will show up here, newest on top.
 * Track toggle - Power button icon will toggle Tracking on/off